 Community Councils, which are statutory bodies, set up by an Act of Parliament and established by Local Authorities, are the most local tier of statutory representation in Scotland.
 They bridge the gap between local authorities and communities and help to make public bodies aware of the opinions and needs of the communities they represent.
 They receive annual grants from the City Council.
 Community Councillors are all volunteers who have an interest in their local area and who have been elected by their local communities.
 Their term of office is 3 years.
 They have no executive powers.

 The primary purpose of the Cults, Bieldside and Milltimber Community Council (CBMCC) is to ascertain, co-ordinate and express the views of the community to the Aberdeen City Council and other public bodies.
 The CBMCC expresses views both on matters on which it is formally consulted (major strategic plans, planning applications, transport, waste management etc.) but also on any matter affecting the community.
-The Community Council is also involved in a wide range of other activities such as reviewing and improving local footpaths, supporting the MBC Festival and organising an annual carol concert – see www.cbmcommunity.org.uk for more details.
-CBMCC has 19 members, including a youth member.
+The Community Council is also involved in a wide range of other activities such as reviewing and improving local footpaths, supporting the MBC Festival, providing flower tubs and baskets, providing Christmas lights and organising an annual carol concert – see next section and www.cbmcommunity.org.uk for more details.
+CBMCC currently has 15 members (maximum 16) and one associate member.